certego/.github/README.dev.md

 # .github

 ## 🔧 Development
-To contribute to Certego CI, please clone this repo and do PRs.
+To contribute to Certego CI, please clone this repo and do  pull requests to `develop`.
 Otherwise simply open an issue.

-## Setup
+## 📖 Setup for test
-Every file in the `.github/.github` folder is a *hard link* against the respective directory in the base folder.
+To run tests, CI files in base directory must be *hard linked* in the `.github/.github` folder.
-Since GitHub is not able to store the fact that these files are hardlink, a `post-merge` hook has been made.
+Since GitHub is not able to store the fact that these files are hardlink, a `post-merge` hook has been made to execute [this](.github/hooks/post-merge) code:
-To ensure that the hook fires, you have to create symlink in your `.git/hooks` directory to the `post-merge`:
 ```
 cd .git/hooks
-ln -s ../../.github/hooks/post_merge .git/hooks/
+ln -s ../../.github/hooks/post-merge .git/hooks/
 ```

-### 📖 How to test
-Make your branch and do pull requests to `develop`.
-All changes will be tested with *test* project.
+Now all changes will be linked and tested with [*test* project](.github/test/) on every PR.

 ### 🕑 Files to update periodically:
 Periodically update: